 The gallery is open from 10 am to 5 pm daily, May through October, and by appointment only for the rest of the year.
 There are tons of charming vacation rentals in this lovely neighborhood if you feel like staying awhile.

-See Related: Best Things to Do in Wisconsin Dells
+See Related: Things to Do in Wisconsin Dells

 13. Shop in Charming Door County Stores

-Jacksonport Cottage Gallery and Gifts offers a plethora of handcrafted gifts from more than 100 artists.
+Jacksonport Cottage Gallery and Gifts offers many handcrafted gifts from over 100 artists.
 Examples are Amish quilts, cloth dolls, wooden toys, personalized Christmas ornaments, ceramic pieces of Door County lighthouses, and rugs.
 The gallery and shop also provide a unique shopping experience because they occupy the main floor of an 1860s log cabin.

-Antique aficionados will enjoy Koepsel’s Meadow Lane Antiques.
+Antique lovers will enjoy Koepsel’s Meadow Lane Antiques.
 The shop features antique furniture, dishes, and other collectibles.

-O’Meara’s Irish House stocks Irish goods, such as sweaters, giftware, and jewelry.
+O’Meara’s Irish House stocks Irish goods like sweaters, giftware, and jewelry.
 The gift shop also offers tours to the Emerald Isle through a partner.

 14. Dine in Sister Bay

 - Grasses Grill.
 New American fare and comfort food prepared with locally sourced ingredients.
-Their cheese curds are some of the best in town, and they have some superb sandwiches.
+Their cheese curds are some of the best in town, and have superb sandwiches.

 - Chop.
 A steakhouse that provides indoor and outdoor eating and great lake views.
 They also mix some mean cocktails.

 - Carroll House Restaurant.
-A classic family-owned breakfast and brunch restaurant that is very popular with the natives.
+It is a classic family-owned breakfast and brunch restaurant popular with the natives.
 The waffles are to die for.